Aaron-K-T-Berry/ansible-networking-configuration/README.md

 ## Project Setup

-Make sure to setup a Python virtual environment for the project.
+Make sure to set up a Python virtual environment for the project:

 ```bash
 $ python3.12 -m venv .venv